 Roy McFarland and his colleagues were treated to master classes in what it meant to be a footballer in every training session and in every game they learned under Dave’s watchful eye how to apply those lessons in the heat of battle.

 Dave later won a league title as a manger with Derby and that team reflected his continuing belief that football was a Man’s game to be played skilfully with whole-hearted commitment .

 He knew that he was blessed to play the game he loved at the very highest levels and he repayed those blessings in the fullest measure.
-We shall not see his like again.